Concord North Carolina LSAT Prep Courses

-- Over eighty hours of LSAT prep videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- Over one hundred hours of LSAT prep videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, view instructional videos and read written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and review special bulletins concerning the LSAT and law school admissions

 - The complete set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 7500 questions)

 - Access to TestMasters’ copyrighted methods and techniques

 - Systematic question type classification for every released LSAT question